-- 39.1 Proceedings may be suspended or terminated following the receipt of a satisfactory price undertaking from any exporter to revise its prices or to cease exports to the SACU at dumped prices so that the Commission is satisfied that dumping or the injurious effect thereof is eliminated, provided it has made at least a preliminary determination in the matter. - 39.2 The Commission may decide on the information to be submitted in respect of the offering and maintenance of undertakings and may terminate an undertaking if the conditions are not met. - 39.3 Undertakings need not be accepted if the Commission considers their acceptance impractical, e.g. where the number of exporters is too great, or for other reasons, including reasons of general policy. - 39.4 In cases where an undertaking is violated the Commission may take expeditious action against such exporter, including the immediate request to the Commissioner for the South African Revenue Service to impose provisional payments.
+- 39.1 Proceedings may be suspended or terminated following the receipt of a satisfactory price undertaking under which - (a) the government of the exporting country agrees the eliminate or limit the subsidy or take other measures concerning its effect; or - (b) the exporter agrees to revise its prices or to cease exports to the SACU at subsidised prices so that the Commission is satisfied that subsidised exports or the injurious effect thereof is eliminated, provided the Commission has made at least a preliminary determination in the matter.

+- 39.2 The Commission may decide on the information to be submitted in respect of the offering and maintenance of undertakings and may terminate an undertaking if the conditions are not met. - 39.3 Undertakings need not be accepted if the Commission considers their acceptance impractical, e.g. where the number of exporters is too great, or for other reasons, including reasons of general policy. - 39.4 In cases where an undertaking is violated the Commission may take expeditious action against such exporter, including the immediate request to the Commissioner for the South African Revenue Service to impose provisional payments.

-Part D - Reviews Sub-Part I - General
+Part D - Reviews

+Sub-Part I - General